microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/updateslist.md

 parent: updating
 ---

-# Microclimate versions with updates
+# Microclimate versions with updates:
 If you have installed any of these versions of Microclimate, [update to the latest images](updating).

 ## Microclimate Version 18.12